AtlasWork/go-atlas/README.md

    This too is optional and if you leave it out you can always attach to an already running Geth instance with `geth attach`.

-### Full node on the Ethereum test network
+### Full node on the Atlas test network

 Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.
+In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-WORK only.

 ```
+$ geth init --datadir ~/.atlaschain/ AtlasGenesis.json
-$ geth --testnet --fast --cache=512 console
+$ geth --datadir ~/.atlaschain/ --networkid 9082075 --port 57200 --rpcport 8080 console --fast --cache=512
 ```

 The `--fast`, `--cache` flags and `console` subcommand have the exact same meaning as above and they